Mekari Qontak

 Nurture Campaign

-A series of automated email messages are sent to leads over time to build relationships and move them closer to a sale.
+Sending automated emails to leads over time to get closer to making a sale.

 O